swiftcarrot/queryx/README.md

 # Association

-Queryx supports association defintion in the schema file and generated corresponding preload query methods.
+Queryx supports association definition in the schema file.
+It also generates corresponding preload query methods to avoid "N+1" query.

 ## has_one and belongs_to